 Objectives

 Referral of patients with suspected dementia to memory assessment services (MAS) has been advocated and implemented in many countries.
-This study evaluates patients’ health-related quality of life (HRQL) and health care costs of diagnosing and treating patients with dementia in MAS.
+Our aim was to compare changes over two years in patients’ health-related quality of life (HRQL) with thehealth and social care costs of diagnosis and treatment of people newly referred to MAS.

 Methods

-We analysed observational data from 1318 patients referred to 69 MAS, who completed resource use HRQL questionnaires at baseline, 3, 6, 12 and 24 months.
+We analysed observational data from 1318 patients referred to 69 MAS who completed resource use and HRQL questionnaires at baseline, 3, 6, 12 and 24 months.
 We reported mean differences in HRQL (disease-specific DEMQOL and generic EQ-5D-3L), quality-adjusted life years (QALYs), costs and cost-effectiveness between baseline and 2-year follow-up.

 Results

-Two years after referral to MAS, patients were associated with a higher DEMQOL (mean gain 4.47, 95% confidence interval: 3.08 to 5.90) and EQ-5D-3L (0.014, -0.011 to 0.039).
+Two years after referral to MAS, patients reported a higher DEMQOL score (mean gain 4.47, 95% confidence interval: 3.08 to 5.90) and EQ-5D-3L (0.014, -0.011 to 0.039).
 Mean total costs and QALYs over 24 months was £2 411 (£1721 to £2873) and 0.027 (0.003 to 0.051), respectively.
-Assuming that patients' HRQL would not have altered over two years had they not attended MAS, these outcomes suggest an incremental cost-effectiveness ratio of £89 546 (£38123 to £145864) based on the change observed with EQ-5D-3L.
+Assuming that patients' HRQL would not have altered over the two years had they not attended MAS, these outcomes suggest an incremental cost-effectiveness ratio of £89 546 (£38123 to £145864) based on the change observed with EQ-5D-3L.
 If we assumed that patients’ HRQL would have declined by about 10% over this period had they not attended MAS, the cost-effectiveness ratio would be £25 056.
-The largest MAS (N=32; 46%) with over 50 new patients a month were more likely to be cost-effective (p < 0.01).
+The 32 (46%) of memory assessment services with over 50 new patients a month were more likely to be cost-effective than smaller ones (p < 0.01).

 Conclusions

-Memory assessment services are effective and may be cost-effective for diagnosing and treating patients with suspected dementia.
-Large variations in costs between MAS suggest that many MAS could improve their cost-effectiveness.
+Memory assessment services are effective and can be cost-effective for diagnosing and treating people with suspected dementia.
+Large variations in costs between MAS suggest that many services could improve their cost-effectiveness.

 1. Introduction

 The number of people living with dementia worldwide has increased in the last two decades mainly driven by population ageing (1).
-In 2017 there were an estimated 50 million people with dementia, with nearly 10 million new cases expected now every year(1).
-Dementia is a major cause of disability and burden of care in elderly people and is associated with rising health care costs.
+In 2017 there were an estimated 50 million people with dementia, with nearly 10 million new cases expected now every year.
+Dementia is a major cause of disability and need for care in elderly people and is associated with rising health care costs.
 The costs associated with dementia worldwide are expected to rise above $1 trillion in 2018, which represents over 1% of the global GDP(2).
-These rising costs are mostly due to the increased burden to social care, family support and health care services as a large proportion of patients with dementia remain undiagnosed (over 70%)(2).
+These rising costs are mostly due to the increased need for social care, family support and health care (2).

-There is considerable evidence that early diagnosis and support for those with dementia enables them to live well for longer and helps reduce long-term costs (3, 4).
-To encourage this, referral of patients with suspected dementia to memory assessment services (MAS) has been advocated and implemented in many high-income countries.
-These services usually involve an integrated multi-professional approach to diagnosis and management of dementia.
-However, the structural characteristics and the services provided by MAS vary considerably worldwide (2).
-The English MAS typically consists of a team of geriatric specialists, psychologists, nurses, occupational therapists and community support workers that provide specialist assessment, diagnosis and treatment of patients with suspected dementia following a GP referral.
+There is research evidence that early diagnosis and support for those with dementia enables them to live well for longer and helps reduce long-term costs (3, 4).
+To encourage this, referral of people with suspected dementia to memory assessment services (MAS) has been advocated and implemented in many high-income countries.
+These services usually involve an integrated multi-professional team.
+However, the structural characteristics (eg staffing) and the services provided by MAS (eg post-diagnostic support) vary considerably both within and between countries (2).
+In England, services typically consist of a team of doctors, psychologists, nurses, occupational therapists and support workers that provide specialist assessment, diagnosis and treatment.
+The extent of variation in the structure and activities in English MAS has recently been reported (ref).